samueltingg/42-FDF/README.md

 ## About
-FDF is a program that converts a file with XYZ coordinates and color information into a **3D wireframe model** using a simple graphics library called MiniLibX.
+FDF is a program that converts a file storing XYZ coordinates(+ color) into a **3D wireframe model** using a graphics library called MiniLibX.

 <table>
   <tr>